Do you have sleep apnea and need burial insurance?

 Other Types Of Burial Insurance For People With Sleep Apnea

-There are a couple more types of burial insurance for people with sleep apnea.
+There are a couple more types of burial insurance available for people with sleep apnea.

-If you can’t obtain level benefit or graded benefit, there is guaranteed-issue coverage available.
+If you can’t obtain level benefit or graded benefit, there is guaranteed-issue whole life insurance available.
 This means just as it sounds: you automatically receive coverage.
 Just fill out an application and answer a few non-health questions.
 The carrier does not run your background through the MIB or prescription drug history.

 That is where we come in.
 We have helped people with sleep apnea AND some other health conditions obtain proper coverage, usually at level death benefit coverage.

 There is no reason that you have to pay an arm and a leg for burial insurance if you have sleep apnea.
 Even if you have additional health complications, we can likely find a policy that will meet your needs and budget.